 Case Study – Commercial Arbitration Funding

-The two companies operate in the oil and gas sector: Norscot provide consultancy, drilling and rig management services to operators in the North Sea, Russia, Far East and India and had contracted their specialist services to Essar.
-At a certain point in the working relationship a dispute arose that resulted in legal proceedings starting.
-However the subsequent conduct of Essar in relation to the proceedings had far reaching consequences.
+The two companies operate in the oil and gas sector: Norscot provides consultancy, drilling and rig management services to operators in the North Sea, Russia, Far East and India and had contracted their specialist services to Essar.
+At a certain point in the working relationship, a dispute arose that resulted in legal proceedings starting.
+However, the subsequent conduct of Essar in relation to the proceedings had far-reaching consequences.

 The dispute between the two parties eventually went to arbitration but matters were complicated by Essar’s refusal to pay any of the considerable monies owed to Norscot.
 The sums involved were so considerable that it caused the claimant severe financial problems, significant enough to make it impossible for them to pursue the case without external funding.
 When Norscot looked for an external funding solution, Woodsford was able to provide funding of £647,000 to allow them to pursue their case with the legal resource required.
 The case was heard in an ICC arbitration before Sir Phillip Otton who held that Essar was in repudiatory breach of an operations management agreement and awarded Norscot damages and various other sums under the agreement, totalling over US$12 million.

 Having prevailed in the case, Norscot sought to recover the costs of arbitration from Essar including the cost of the litigation funding arrangement with Woodsford which it had been forced to seek out due to the behaviour of Essar.
 In an award issued in December 2015 and clarified in March of 2016, Sir Philip criticised Essar’s conduct and ordered it to pay Norscot’s costs on an indemnity basis, including the sum of £1.94 million, which Norscot owed to Woodsford pursuant to the litigation funding arrangement.